areas-of-specialization-in-medical-laboratory-science

 The context of a clinical laboratory is truly varied and presents a multidisciplinary approach.
 As such, it must generate a structure divided in multiple specialized fields.

-All in all, and before we go right into the matter, it might be interesting to first provide a basic definition of what it means when we talk about clinical laboratories.
+All in all, and before delve further, it might be interesting to first provide a basic definition of what it means when we talk about clinical laboratories.

 What is a clinical laboratory?

 Clinical laboratories are centers dedicated to the analysis of biological samples.
-At these centers, professionals coming from different scientific fields (laboratory technicians, auxiliaries, analysis, chemists, doctors, pathologists, biologists, biochemists, biotechnologists…).
+At these centers, professionals coming from different scientific fields (laboratory technicians, auxiliaries, analysts, chemists, doctors, pathologists, biologists, biochemists, biotechnologists…).

 Their functions include the study, prevention, diagnosis and treatment of human illnesses.